Why Pursue Biblical and Theological Studies?

 Study in the Holy Lands

-- Invest seven weeks studying in Israel, Turkey, Greece, and Rome with Wheaton in the Holy Lands
+- Invest six weeks studying in Israel, Turkey, Greece, and Rome with Wheaton in the Holy Lands

-- Dig in the ancient soil at Tel Shimron Archaeological Survey through Wheaton in Israel
+- Dig in the ancient soil at Tel Shimron Excavations

 Conferences, Lectures and Colloquiums

-The Biblical and Theological Studies department hosts many lectures and several conferences each year featuring speakers from many disciplines of theology including the popular Wheaton Theology Conference.
+The School of Biblical and Theological Studies hosts many lectures and several conferences each year featuring speakers from many disciplines of theology including the popular Wheaton Theology Conference.

-Wheaton is home to a robust archeological collection housed on the fifth floor of the Billy Graham Center.
+Wheaton is home to a robust archaeological collection housed on the fifth floor of the Billy Graham Center.

 Study in the Black Hills